-First Nation Settlement Trusts establish a fiduciary relationship amongst aboriginal communities (First Nations) as the settlors, the trustees of the trust property and the trust’s beneficiaries, typically comprised of a first nation(s) and their peoples.
-Much the same as the aboriginal peoples were custodians of their lands and territories for the benefit of future generations, the settlement trust records the fiduciary relationship amongst the aboriginal peoples and the settlement funds which have been settled on the trust to compensate for losses in respect of aboriginal lands and other damages suffered by aboriginal peoples.
+First Nation Settlement Trusts establish a fiduciary relationship amongst indigenous communities (First Nations) as the settlors, the trustees of the trust property and the trust’s beneficiaries, typically comprised of a first nation(s) and their peoples.
+Much the same as the indigenous peoples were custodians of their lands and territories for the benefit of future generations, the settlement trust records the fiduciary relationship amongst the indigenous peoples and the settlement funds which have been settled on the trust to compensate for losses in respect of indigenous lands and other damages suffered by indigenous peoples.

 What is a First Nation Settlement Trust?

 As a result, First Nation Settlement Trusts have become the legal vehicle of choice to protect these types of legacy settlements.
 But what exactly is a “First Nation Settlement Trust”?
 Clearly these settlement trusts are intended to act as a form of treasury for the impacted first nations; a place where significant financial settlements can be wisely managed, invested and applied to community needs, now and in the future.
 As such, these trusts are structured, to the greatest extent possible, to ensure that a minimum legacy balance is protected and preserved for future generations.

 One of the most important features of any such financial arrangement is to ensure that the income earned on the settlement funds is not taxable; much the same as any other government treasury.
 Because of the lack of formal legislation generally exempting first nation investment trusts from taxation, in a manner similar to municipal, provincial or federal treasury funds, it is necessary to establish settlement trusts which divert taxable income to tax exempt First Nations without forcing a distribution of the settlement funds or the income earned on them.